Package Travel Regulations are changing in 2026. Check back here soon for further information.

 Electronic Travel Authorisation

-Understand and promote the Electronic Travel Authorisation (ETA), a digital authorisation that grants individuals permission to travel to the UK.
+Understand how the Electronic Travel Authorisation, a digital authorisation granting visitors permission to travel to the UK, affects your business.

 Article